 What's the Best Way to Track Physical Activity?Nov.
 18, 2020 - Katie McCallum

-Now, when you're mid-step and your wrist starts vibrating, 9 times out of 10 there's no rewarding sequence of lights — just another notification that Bed Bath & Beyond is having a sale or someone tagged in you in a Facebook post.
+Now, when you're mid-step and your wrist starts vibrating, 9 times out of 10 there's no rewarding sequence of lights — just another notification that Bed Bath & Beyond is having a sale or someone commented on your Instagram post.

 It's no secret that wristband fitness trackers have become, well, complicated.
 First of all, they're not just for tracking your activity anymore.
 In fact, at this point, "wristband fitness tracker" is almost a derogatory term for that sophisticated device wrapped around your wrist.
 And if you are still using it to keep up with your activity, there are endless panels of data to sift through and metrics that sound great...but you have no idea what they actually mean.